joealden/corum-client/README.md

 I believe that there is space in the forum 'business' for a site that is simpler than Reddit, but one with more features than Hacker News (As it is only for developers).
 This is where Corum could fit in.

 #### [phpBB](https://www.phpbb.com/) (Open source)
 **phpBB** has different goals than Corum or Reddit.
 Instead of being a designed to run from one website, it is designed to be used by anyone who wants to setup their own forum.
-An example of where phpBB is deployed is at [Solus](https://solus-project.com/forums/).
+An example of where phpBB is deployed is at [Solus' Forum](https://solus-project.com/forums/).
 This can be seen when looking at the pages footer.

 phpBB can be themed so that it can fit the style of any website it is being run on.
 This means that the look or layout of phpBB isn't really an issue as it can be easily altered.
 However, as Corum will be a more similar project to Reddit, Corum does not need this extra complexity of being able to change its looks.
 I like the simplicity of Solus' forum theme, and Corum will take some inspiration from its looks.